ameraj04/IDS2024F/homework/HW5/README.md

 o	Discrete Data: Countable values, often whole numbers.
 Example: Number of students in a classroom (e.g., 40 students). o	Continuous Data: Measurable values that can take any number within a range, often including fractions or decimals.
 Example: Height of individuals (e.g., 5.8 feet).

-6. Categorical Variables are used to represent data that can be divided into groups or categories.
-Variables holding qualitative data are known as factors.
-These variables do not have a numerical value in the usual sense, but rather label or describe an attribute or quality.
-For example, country, gender, etc. Levels of factors are most commonly without order, but factors can also be ordered.
+Variables holding qualitative and quantitative data are known as Data Attributes.

 1. Ordered Data (Ordinal Data)
 •	This type of data has a meaningful order or ranking, but the differences between the values are not necessarily uniform or measurable.
 There is a clear sequence or rank, but the exact difference between the levels may not be defined.